XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 After an extended initial period of protowriting, when people tried to convey concepts and/or words by drawing images, a number of more abstract systems evolved.
 One of the most influential writing systems was the script developed and exported by the seafaring trade nation of Phoenicia.
-From it evolved, after extended periods of time, alphabets like Greek and its descendants (Latin, Cyrillic, Runes, etc), and the Aramaic abjad and its descendants (Arabic, Hebrew, Syriac, etc).
+After extended periods of time, alphabets like Greek and its descendants (Latin, Cyrillic, Runes, etc), and the Aramaic abjad and its descendants (Arabic, Hebrew, Syriac, etc) evolved from the Phoenician script.
 Although this is a matter of scientific debate, it is possible that the Phoenician alphabet is also an ancestor of the entire Brahmic family of scripts, which contains Kannada, Thai, Telugu, and over a hundred other writing systems used primarily in South-East Asia and the Indian subcontinent.